DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 #### More Azure OpenAI Service Model Deployments

-With our current restrictions on the models that can be deployed in the UK South region, we are limited to the models that are supported by Azure.
-In the future, we will look to expand the models that are supported in the UK South region and provide more models for the delivery projects to use.
-For example support for Whisper, DALL-E, and GPT-4o models.
+Currently, the range of models that can be deployed is limited to those supported by Azure in the [UK South region](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models).
+In the future, we will look to provide a broader selection the models for delivery projects to utilise.
+This includes potential support for additional models such as Whisper, DALL-E, and GPT-4o models.

 #### Reserved Capacity for Azure OpenAI Service

-Reserved capacity, or Provisioned Throughput Units (PTU), for Azure OpenAI.
-The newer offering is PTU-M (Managed), where the backend compute is abstracted away, pooling of resources.
-Beyond the default TPMs described above, this Azure OpenAI service feature, PTUs, defines the model processing capacity, using reserved resources, for processing prompts and generating completions.
+Reserved capacity, also known as Provisioned Throughput Units (PTU), is a feature of Azure OpenAI.
+The newer offering, PTU-M (Managed), abstracts away the backend compute, pooling resources.
+Beyond the default TPMs described above, this Azure OpenAI service feature, PTUs, defines the model processing capacity.
+It uses reserved resources for processing prompts and generating completions.

 PTUs are purchased as a monthly commitment with an auto-renewal option, which will reserve Azure OpenAI capacity within an Azure subscription, using a specific model, in a specific Azure region.
 TPM and PTU can be used together to provide scaling within a single region.

-PTU minimums are VERY expensive thus requiring ADP to be at a certain scale to justify the cost between its Delivery Projects.
+Please note, PTU minimums are _very expensive_.
+This requires ADP to be at a certain scale to justify the cost across its Delivery Projects.

 ### Key Resources